micro-os-plus/drtm/README.md

 ### Prerequisites

 The source code require a modern C++ compiler, preferably GCC 5 or higher, but was also compiled with GCC 4.8.
 Be sure `-std=c++1y` or higher is used when compiling source files that include these templates.

+### No warnings

+Special care was taken to avoid compiler warnings.
+For this the tests were compiled with

+- clang `-Weverything -Wno-format-pedantic -Wno-c++98-compat -Wno-c99-extensions -Wno-c++98-compat-pedantic -Wno-documentation-unknown-command` and
+- GCC 6 `-Wall -Wextra -Wunused -Wuninitialized -Wmissing-declarations -Wconversion -Wpointer-arith -Wshadow -Wlogical-op -Wfloat-equal`

 ### Testing